matzegoebel/WRFlux/README.md

 A shorter simulation is run with output at every time step from which turbulent fluxes are calculated explicitly.
 The thresholds for tests 2 and 3 are reduced in that case.

-All test simulations are repeated with a short runtime (2 minutes) in debugging mode (WRF configured with `configure -D`) to detect floating-point exceptions and other issues.
+All test simulations are repeated with a short runtime (2 minutes) in debugging mode (WRF configured with `configure -D`) to detect floating-point exceptions and other issues and with a version very close to the official WRF version (branch [original](https://github.com/matzegoebel/WRFlux/tree/original)) to test for unintended changes of the dynamical core.
+The only differences to the official version in the latter build are those listed in the section [Changes to the dynamical core](#changes-to-the-dynamical-core) above.
+All output variables of this build and of the debug build are compared bit-for-bit.

 ### Installation